Skiing With Glasses: Ultimate Guide

 At this point you might be thinking, why can’t I just wear my glasses without goggles?

-That’s a bad idea, mainly because normal clear prescription glasses won’t protect you from UV – which is stronger at higher altitude and even more intense when reflected off clouds and snow.
+That’s a bad idea, mainly because normal clear prescription glasses won’t protect you from UV – which is stronger at higher altitudes and even more intense when reflected off clouds and snow.

 While OTG goggles fit with more glasses, the smaller your frame the more compatibility you’re going to have across different brands.

 Another option is to buy a helmet with a built-in visor, which sites far enough from your face not to intrude on most spectacles.
-Still, double check the measurements of your glasses and how far the visor sits from your face.
-The benefit of built-in visors is that there’s no ‘goggle gap’.
+Still, double-check the measurements of your glasses and how far the visor sits from your face.
+The benefit of built-in visors is that there’s no ‘google gap’.